 2. Eat every 3-4 hours: Skipping your meals or long fasting intervals can slow down metabolism.
 This makes fat loss difficult.

 3. Prioritize protein at every meal: Include dal, paneer, eggs, or lean meats that can help maintain muscle mass during a calorie deficit and support body metabolism.
+Paneer is good for hypothyroidism patient as it acts as a source of protein and iodine both.

 4. Avoid extreme low-calorie diets: Don’t go below 1,200 calories (for women) or 1,500 (for men).
 Undereating can worsen thyroid suppression.